Back to Culture & design

 Mini guide: A sustainable DDW

-Okay, okay, as an avid visitor, you know better than anyone else that sustainability (in the broadest sense of the word) plays a role during Dutch Design Week.
+Okay, okay, as an avid visitor, you know better than anyone else that sustainability (in the broadest sense of the word) plays an important role during Dutch Design Week.
 Is this your first DDW?
 Then you're going to experience just that!
 From social impact to ecologically responsible fashion, all designs and expos have a link to sustainability.
-And let's not forget: you, too, can make your visit to DDW 2022 a little more sustainable.
+And let's not forget: you, too, can make your visit to DDW 2025 a little more sustainable.
 We share all the tips & tricks below.

 Transportation

 Our practical guide tips everything about transportation to and within the city.
 You probably guessed it: by bike or on foot is simply the most sustainable option.
-You can rent a bike at Ketelhuisplein, Fuutlaan, or central station.
-And all over the city, you'll find electric bikes and scooters from Go Sharing, Felyx and TIER.
-Prefer to go by car?
-With a DDW wristband, you can get a free ride in one of the MINI's Design Rides, which, not coincidentally, are fully electric.
+You can rent a bike at Ketelhuisplein or Fuutlaan.
+Traveling by train?
+Continue your journey with an OV-bike from the Central Station or Station Strijp-S. Prefer to go by car?
+With a DDW wristband, you can get a free ride in one of the Design Rides, which, not coincidentally, are fully electric.
 Enjoy the ride!

 Shopping

-Beware: all those beautiful designs can make you greedy; just be warned.
+Beware: all those beautiful designs can make you greedy (we've warned you).
 Small-scale, vintage, locally produced, or made from leftover materials, at the following shops and ateliers, you’ll find everything your green heart desires:

 • TWEEK Eek: Twin sisters Roos and Geertje Eek make machine-inspired jewelry.
 See their creations (of which many fashion magazines are fans) with your own eyes in their new showroom or the Piet Hein Eek shop

-• Atelier Kringloop: Lovers of vintage and second-hand interior gems should not miss Atelier Kringloop's new shop at Sectie-C.
+• Sectie-C: Lovers of vintage and handmade interior gems should not miss the ateliers at Sectie-C.

 Local design shops Vintage stores